swapnilpaliwal-sd/navigation_bar_start/README.md

 **1. Page Navigation:** Learn how to navigate seamlessly across different pages within the app, providing users with a smooth and intuitive user experience.
+**2. Dependency Injection:** Inject the dependencies to execute your code and allow decoupling and flexibility.
+Write code like a seasoned developer.
-**2. Navigation Bar:** Control the navigation using a CupertinoTabBar, delegating page transitions and control to an external widget, ensuring efficient and user-friendly navigation.
+**3. Navigation Bar:** Control the navigation using a CupertinoTabBar, delegating page transitions and control to an external widget, ensuring efficient and user-friendly navigation.
-**2. Custom Fonts and Typography:** Utilizing the versatile 'Montserrat' font family, the pages incorporate different weights, ranging from light to extra-bold.
+**4. Custom Fonts and Typography:** Utilizing the versatile 'Montserrat' font family, the pages incorporate different weights, ranging from light to extra-bold.
 This choice creates visually appealing typography.
-**3. Padding:** Implement padding for the bottom navigation bar to achieve a refined and aesthetically pleasing layout, ensuring optimal spacing and visual balance throughout the app.
+**5. Padding:** Implement padding for the bottom navigation bar to achieve a refined and aesthetically pleasing layout, ensuring optimal spacing and visual balance throughout the app.

 ## Assets